 Indoor courts usually cost more because they involve additional building structure, lighting, ventilation, access planning and installation complexity.
 Outdoor courts are typically cheaper, but the groundwork and drainage still need to be right if the court is going to perform properly year-round.

 Looking to install padel astro surfacing?
-Our team installs complete sports bases, drainage systems and padel turf for clubs and schools across the UK.
+Our team installs sports bases, drainage systems, shock pads and padel turf for clubs, schools and commercial sites across the UK.

 Padel Court Cost Breakdown: Where the Money Goes